-Don’t explain things your audience doesn’t need to know
+Don’t explain things your training population doesn’t need to know

 It’s it’s not necessary, leave it out.
-For example, if you’re training your audience to make a common household item, your training probably shouldn’t start with a 15-minute history of that item’s development over the past three centuries.
+For example, if you’re training your audience to make a common household item, your training shouldn’t start with a 15-minute history of that item’s development over the past three centuries.

 Avoid specialized language (“jargon”) when possible

 If you must use jargon, define it

-If it’s necessary to use jargon, make sure you explain it to your audience.
+If it’s necessary to use jargon, make sure you explain it to the learners.